 What happens during a counselling session?

 Counselling for emotional overeating & eating disorders is likely to include exploring the reasons for your difficult relationship with food, building self-esteem, and looking at negative thoughts and beliefs that may be triggering and sustaining your issues.
 This may support you in developing a healthier and more satisfying relationship with food.

 Counselling for Eating Disorders: Take the first step to a happier, healthier relationship with food

-City Therapy Room counsellors offer you a confidential space to be heard, your session is a quiet, safe place to talk through your relationship with food and your feelings around your eating behaviour without fearing any judgement or criticism.
+Therapy offers you a confidential space to be heard, your session is a quiet, safe place to talk through your relationship with food and your feelings around your eating behaviour without fearing any judgement or criticism.
 In this safe place you are able to explore the root causes of your eating patterns and consider ways to break the negative cycle and discover a more positive way forward.

 To find a therapist who can help you with your poor relationship with food, take a look at the counsellors who work with emotional overeating or other eating disorders working from City Therapy Rooms, in London.